Assessing the SMARTness of nutrition commitments

 Testing the scoring methodology

 At the end of the first phase of the pilot (a review of 10% of commitments), the scoring disagreement between the two reviewers ranged from 5.8% to 24.3% across the ingredients, with a mean value of 12.4%.
 Following the score, the two researchers systematically reviewed and recorded differences in their scores.
-The issues identified were discussed with the lead IEG lead authors to reach an agreement, and the protocol presented in the Appendix was updated to address cases that caused confusion (e.g., specifying examples).
-Further refining the score assigned to unclear responses (i.e., those requiring clarification from commitment-makers) was also discussed.
-We considered identifying ingredients for which scores could be further refined (e.g., four- or five-value scoring instead of the current three-value approach), so that responses that required only minor clarifications would receive a higher score than those requiring major clarifications.
+The issues identified were discussed with the lead IEG lead authors to reach an agreement, and the protocol was updated to address cases that caused confusion (e.g. specifying examples).
+Further refining the score assigned to unclear responses (i.e. those requiring clarification from commitment-makers) was also discussed.
+We considered identifying ingredients for which scores could be further refined (e.g. four- or five-value scoring instead of the current three-value approach), so that responses that required only minor clarifications would receive a higher score than those requiring major clarifications.
 However, we refrained from doing this given the complexity of defining minor versus major clarifications and the subsequent high risk of introducing wider disagreement between the reviewers.
-As any minor or major unclear point will require clarification from commitment-makers, the same score (i.e., 0.5) will be assigned to any ingredient whose response is not complete and clear.
+As any minor or major unclear point will require clarification from commitment-makers, the same score (i.e. 0.5) will be assigned to any ingredient whose response is not complete and clear.
 Finally, the two reviewers’ assigned scores were amended based on the updated protocol.

 At the end of the second phase (a review of an additional 10% of commitments), the scoring disagreement between the two reviewers ranged from 1.7% to 45.6% across ingredients, with a mean value of 5.3%.
 Inconsistencies across one ingredient (R2) stood out and these were due to changes to the criteria in the protocol following the first phase.
 Following further discussions between the reviewers and the lead IEG authors, we updated the protocol to clarify the interpretation of the scoring for R2, reverting to the original scoring method for this ingredient.
 The scoring disagreement for the remaining dimensions (S, M, A and T) ranged from 1.7% to 7.8%, and the protocol was refined further to include additional examples for these dimensions from the second phase.
 It was agreed that one reviewer would score the remaining commitment goals, with the second reviewer consulted for any commitments that had potential for ambiguity.